Teaching gifted children in the regular classroom can be rewarding and challenging for those who are open-minded and willing to try new things.

 Let them move on when they're done and not go over the same thing because some of their classmates need to.

-Let them work at their own pace on challenging material and watch them thrive.
+Teaching Gifted Children requires teachers to allow them to work at their own pace on challenging material and watch them thrive.

 Make them sit there and suffer when they've already mastered the material and watch them wither up.

-A small number of changes to their classroom experience can really improve the quality of their lives.
+Teaching gifted children requires a few changes to their classroom experience.
+This can really improve the quality of their lives.

 Asking them to be an aide or to help others when they're done is not always a good idea because they think and learn in a different way.